K-Pavan-Sai-Varma/wellness-chatbot/README.md

 🗣 Key Features

-✅ Multilingual Chatbot (Supports English + Multiple Languages) ✅ Smart Mental Health Recommendations
+✅ Multilingual Chatbot (Supports English + Multiple Languages) ✅ Voice Input – Speak directly to the chatbot using your microphone ✅ Voice Output – Click the 🔊 Speaker button to hear the bot’s response aloud ✅ Smart Mental Health Recommendations
 ✅ Separate Admin Panel for user management and analytics ✅ Dynamic, Interactive, and Responsive UI